atomist-skills/github-auto-merge-skill/README.md

 ### Label Management

 The labels are automatically added to and removed from the repository depending on its settings.
-E.g. disabling the _rebase_ merge method will remove automatically remove the label.
+E.g. disabling the _rebase_ merge method will automatically remove the label.

 ---